 You are allowed to sleep in rest places on the autostrade, but that would be a security risk and we would definitely not advise this.

-We were in the country (including Sicily) for around ten weeks and were able to wild camp trouble free for around 60% of the time.
-We found Park4Night to have the best wild camping options.
+We were in the country (including Sicily) for around ten weeks and were able to wild camp in our motorhome trouble-free for around 80% of the time.
+We found Park4Night to have the best spots for free camping in Italy.

-If you are in Sicily and southern Italy in summer motorhome wild camping, you may be asked to pay a ‘protection fee’.
-This is not unusual and our advice would be to cough-up, it won’t be much but could save you a lot of hassle.
-Read more about life in Sicily here.
+If you are in Sicily and southern Italy in summer and motorhome wild camping, you may be asked to pay a ‘protection fee’.
+This is not unusual and our advice would be to cough up, it won’t be much but could save you a lot of hassle, so not really motorhome free parking after all!

-Italian campsites are expensive, so the ACSI card can give a good saving here.
-Don’t expect the same level of facilities and sophistication that you might find in France or Spain.
-In the south of the country, the electricity is often poor, with most offering a paltry 4 or 6 amps and no option to pay for more.
+Don’t expect the same level of facilities and sophistication that you might find at campsites in France or Spain in the south of the country.
+The electricity is often poor, with most offering a paltry 4 or 6 amps and no option to pay for more.